Horse tack: Breastplates and martingales

-Standing martingale: A design with one strap that runs from the girth or the chest and attaches to the noseband of the bridle.
-The standing martingale acts on the horse's nose and creates an absolute limit to how high a horse can raise its head.
-The term used in western riding for this piece of equipment is the tie down.
-Standard adjustment of a standing martingale allows enough slack to bring the strap to the horse's throatlatch when the animal has its head in a relaxed, natural position.
-However, it is sometimes adjusted shorter.
-Unlike the running martingale, it limits the freedom of the horse's head, no matter how long or short the reins may be.
-While standing martingales are common in show hunter and equitation classes, the limits placed on the horse's movement are dangerous for cross-country riding or show jumping.
-Therefore, in these disciplines, a running martingale is necessary for safety reasons, if a martingale is used at all.
+Martingale types include the standing martingale, running, German, Market Harborough, and Irish.

 There are other training devices that fall loosely in the martingale category, in that they use straps attached to the reins or bit which limit the movement of the horse's head or add leverage to the rider's hands in order to control the horse's head.
 Common devices of this nature include the overcheck, the chambon, de Gogue, grazing reins, draw reins and the "bitting harness" or "bitting rig".
 However, most of this equipment is used for training purposes and is not legal in any competition.
 In some disciplines, use of leverage devices, even in training, is controversial.